-- (a) Mortgage Repayments, which include the amounts received by the Authority as scheduled payments of the principal of or interest on any Mortgage Loan by or on behalf of the obligor to or for the account of the Authority, but does not include Servicing Fees or Escrow Payments. - (b) any penalty payments received on account of overdue Mortgage Repayments, except insofar as such payments may constitute Servicing Fees;
+(a) Mortgage Repayments, which include the amounts received by the Authority as scheduled payments of the principal of or interest on any Mortgage Loan or Zero Interest Loan by or on behalf of the obligor to or for the account of the Authority, but does not include Prepayments, Servicing Fees or Escrow Payments.

-- (c) Prepayments, which include moneys received or recovered by the Authority from any unscheduled payment of or with respect to principal of any Mortgage Loan prior to the scheduled payments of principal called for by such Mortgage Loan, whether (i) by the Mortgagor's voluntary prepayment, (ii) as a consequence of the damage, destruction or condemnation of all or any part of the Eligible Property, (iii) by the sale, assignment, endorsement or other disposition of such Mortgage Loan by the Authority, or (iv) in the event of a default thereon by the mortgagor, by the acceleration, sale, assignment, endorsement or other disposition of such Mortgage Loan by the Authority or by any other proceedings taken by the Authority; - (d) all amounts earned on Investment Securities, except the amount of investments of amounts on deposit in all Funds required by the Tax Code to be deposited to or retained in the Rebate Fund, credited to any Fund pursuant to the Indenture; - (e) penalties paid to the Authority pursuant to a Mortgage Purchase Agreement or a Servicing Agreement; - (f) interest or income received on investments of moneys held in any Payment Account (except insofar as such amounts may be payable to or subject to retention by a Servicer); - (g) all other payments and receipts received by the Authority with respect to Mortgage Loans (other than amounts held in any Payment Account, Escrow Payments, Servicing Fees or any commitment, reservation, extension, application or other fee charged by the Authority in connection with a Mortgage Loan or Mortgage Purchase Agreement which have not been specifically pledged to the Trustee); and - (h) any other moneys provided by the Authority for deposit to the Revenue Fund.
+- (b) any penalty payments received on account of overdue Mortgage Repayments, except insofar as such payments may constitute Servicing Fees; - (c) Prepayments, which include any moneys received or recovered by the Authority from any unscheduled payment of or with respect to principal (including any penalty, fee, premium or additional charge for prepayment of principal which may be provided by the terms of a Mortgage Loan, but excluding any Servicing Fees with respect to the collection of such moneys) of any Mortgage Loan or Zero Interest Loan prior to the scheduled payments of principal called for by such Mortgage Loan or Zero Interest Loan, whether (i) by the Mortgagor's voluntary prepayment, (ii) as a consequence of the damage, destruction or condemnation of all or any part of the Eligible Property, (iii) by the sale, assignment, endorsement or other disposition of such Mortgage Loan or Zero Interest Loan by the Authority, or (iv) in the event of a default thereon by the mortgagor, by the acceleration, sale, assignment, endorsement or other disposition of such Mortgage Loan or Zero Interest Loan by the Authority or by any other proceedings taken by the Authority; - (d) all amounts earned on Investment Securities, except the amount of investments of amounts on deposit in all Funds required by the Tax Code to be deposited to or retained in the Rebate Fund, credited to any Fund pursuant to the Indenture; - (e) penalties paid to the Authority pursuant to a Mortgage Purchase Agreement or a Servicing Agreement; - (f) interest or income received on investments of moneys held in any Payment Account (except insofar as such amounts may be payable to or subject to retention by a Servicer); - (g) all other payments and receipts received by the Authority with respect to Mortgage Loans and Zero Interest Loans (other than amounts held in any Payment Account, Escrow Payments, Servicing Fees or any commitment, reservation, extension, application or other fee charged by the Authority in connection with a Mortgage Loan, a Zero Interest Loan or Mortgage Purchase Agreement which have not been specifically pledged to the Trustee); and - (h) any other moneys provided by the Authority for deposit to the Revenue Fund.